Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Introduction

 \section{Introduction}

-Fully developed turbulent flows are systems far from equilibrium giving rise to a transport of energy or enstrophy across scales.
-Up to now, no generally accepted theoretical description of this transport process has emerged although the phenomenological theory based on the works of Kolmogorov, Onsager, Heisenberg and their successors is quite successful in describing the gross features of turbulent fields (we refer to the monographs \cite{Monin}, \cite{Tsinober}).
+Fully developed turbulence is an example for a system far from equilibrium giving rise to a transport of energy and enstrophy across scales.
+In fact, the existence of these fluxes can be seen as a distinguishing feature of turbulence.
+While the famous four-fifth law for three-dimensional turbulence proves the existence of a direct energy transfer across scales, the inclusion of this fact into a complete statistical theory derived from the Navier--Stokes equation remains one of the main challenges \cite{Monin2007B,Tsinober2009}.

-Two-dimensional turbulent flows play a prominent role due to the existence of a direct as well as an inverse cascade, as has been emphasized in the seminal work of Kraichnan \cite{Kraichnan}.
-The coexistence of both cascades has been convincingly demonstrated by Boffetta and Musacchio \cite{Boffetta}.
-Recently, a detailed analysis of the contour lines of zero vorticity has revealed interesting scaling behaviour pointing to the existence of nontrivial multi-point statistics of vorticity in the inverse cascade \cite{Falkovich}.
-The inverse cascade is a central issue in classical nonequilibrium physics \cite{CFG}.
+While three-dimensional turbulence is characterized by an energy and enstrophy flux towards smaller scales, two-dimensional turbulent flows play a peculiar role due to the possibility of a direct as well as an inverse cascade, as has been emphasized in the seminal work of Kraichnan \cite{kraichnan67phf}.
+The coexistence of both cascades has been convincingly demonstrated by Boffetta and Musacchio \cite{boffetta10pre}.
+Recently, a detailed analysis of the contour lines of zero vorticity has revealed interesting scaling behavior pointing to the existence of nontrivial multi-point statistics of vorticity in the inverse cascade \cite{bernard06nph}.
+Especially the inverse cascade is an interesting case to study, because the fact that energy is transferred to larger scales, which already contain the major amount of energy, seems counter-intuitive \cite{Cardy2009}.
+Thus an explanation of this fact can be regarded as a challenge for classical non-equilibrium physics.

-The present contribution is concerned with the two-point statistics of vorticity in the inverse cascade.
-Starting from the hierarchy of evolution equations for multi-point probability distributions of vorticity, we shall perform a detailed examination of the partial differential equation defining the probability distribution of the vorticity increment relying on input from direct numerical simulation (DNS).